DigitalDenCloud/serverless-web-application-backend/README.md

 		echo "Comparing if first count ($$FIRST) is less than (<) second count ($$SECOND)"; \
 		if [[ $$FIRST -le $$SECOND ]]; then echo "PASS"; else echo "FAIL";  fi
 ```

-This script performs the following steps:

-1. Sends a GET request to the URL https://0qrguua9jg.execute-api.eu-west-2.amazonaws.com/Prod/get" and retrieves the value of the "body" field from the JSON response using the jq command, which is then assigned to the variable FIRST.

-2. Sends a PUT request to the URL "https://0qrguua9jg.execute-api.eu-west-2.amazonaws.com/Prod/put".
+This is a shell script that tests the behavior of my API.
+The script sends a GET request to my API endpoint, saves the response body in a variable, and then sends a PUT request to the same API endpoint.

-3. Sends another GET request to the same URL as step 1 and retrieves the value of the "body" field from the JSON response using jq, which is then assigned to the variable SECOND.
+Next, the script sends another GET request to the API endpoint and saves the response body in a variable.
+The script then compares the values of the two response bodies using an if statement.

-4. Prints a message that compares the values of FIRST and SECOND to see if FIRST is less than or equal to SECOND.

-5. If FIRST is less than or equal to SECOND, it prints "PASS", otherwise it prints "FAIL".
+The purpose of the test is to check if the count value returned by the API has been properly incremented by the PUT request.
+To extract the count value from the JSON response body returned by the API, the jq command is used.

 ### Project Files
 ------------------